webxdc/hello/README.md

-# Webxdc Development Tool

-this is a little tool to make development of webxdc apps easier.

-for developing webxdc apps,
+# webxdc Hello

+## Demo (no server or installation required)

+1. Open `index.html` in your web browser
+2. Click 'Add Peer' to open as many peers as you like
+3. Type a message and press 'Send' to see the update in each peer.
+(For Safari you might need to check the setting under Develop > Disable Local File Restrictions.)

+## Developing webxdc apps

-just copy the `webxdc.js` from this repo beside your `index.html` and you are ready to go.
+Simply copy `webxdc.js` from this repo beside your `index.html` and you are ready to go.

-no server or installation required.

-- include your `webxdc.js` to your `index.html` as usual
-- open your `index.html` from your local disk in your browser, (tested with Firefox and Chrome, for Safari, enable "Develop / Disable Local File Restrictions")
-- the emulation layer will add an "add peer" button, open as many peers as you like
-- once you call sendUpdate() in on peer, all peers will get the update with their update listeners.

-when your app is done, you can bundle it using `./create-xdc.sh your-app-name` and send it to your friends :)
+Bundle your app using `./create-xdc.sh your-app-name` and send it to your friends 🙂

+*Note: the API is still under development and this is just a proof-of-concept for now.*

-## use type-checking and completion
+### Type-checking and completion

-If you are using vscode you can have autocompletion and type-checking even without using typescript.

-just add these two lines to your javascript source files:
+If you are using VSCode you can have autocompletion and type-checking even without using TypeScript by adding these two lines to your JavaScript source files:

 ```js
 //@ts-check
 /** @typedef {import('./webxdc').Webxdc} Webxdc */
 ```

-Without vscode you need to install typescript and then run the check manually.
+Without VSCode you need to install TypeScript and then run the check manually.

 ```sh
 npm -g typescript